 The Aragon River is located just in front of our lodge.
 Anglers will explore the Aragon valley where cold, high-mountain streams provide the perfect habitat for brook trout.
 The lower stretches are ideal for technical dry-fly fishing and targeting the trophy-size trout known to inhabit the pristine river.

 Non-anglers will set out for the picturesque town of Jaca, located only 10 minutes from the lodge.
 Before a lunch of wine and tapas, we'll visit the impressive cathedral and the Diocesan Museum, a treasure in the heart of the mountains.
-In the evening, relax and enjoy a glass of local wine or a premium gin and tonic, and the world-famous delicacy jamon iberico (ham made from pampered pigs that eat only sweet acorns), served by our waiter, Raul.
+In the evening, relax and enjoy a glass of local wine or a premium gin and tonic, and the world-famous delicacy jamon iberico (ham made from pampered pigs that eat only sweet acorns), served by our waiter.

-The Gorge of the Bella Durmiente (Sleeping Beauty) is an impressive gorge formed by the Noguera Ribagorzana river.
+The Gorge of the Bella Durmiente (Sleeping Beauty) is an impressive site formed by the Noguera Ribagorzana river.
 An easy-going hike leads us to stunning views of the 3,000-foot limestone cliffs and blue-green river below.

-On our last full day in the Pyrenees, we'll head to Aigües Tortes National Park, which is known for its natural beauty and UNESCO-protected area of Romanesque churches.
+On our last full day in the Pyrenees, we'll head to Aigües Tortes National Park, which is known for its natural beauty and UNESCO protected area of Romanesque churches.
 We have a special treat planned for lunch featuring organic beef raised locally in the valley.

 The anglers will travel to the best-conserved Mediterranean river in Catalonia.
 The Pyrenees Mountains have a second range in this area where you'll find beautiful freestone rivers with moderate currents holding healthy browns and some strong rainbows.
 With over ten years of experience exploring the area, our team of expert guides will take you to the best pools, runs and flats in search of the biggest trout to help you maximize your chances for success.